tomr-ninja/lipstick/README.md

 If you need a high-quality production-ready codec, consider using [Opus](https://github.com/hraban/opus) instead.

 > [!WARNING]
-> Lipstick is unstable and experimental.
+> lipstick is unstable and experimental.
 I won't release a version until it's tested, but I am willing to make
 > breaking changes before 1.0.

 ## Compression

-Lipstick achieves ~3X compression ratio for 16 kHz mono voice data.
+lipstick achieves ~3X compression ratio for 16 kHz mono voice data.
 A 20ms frame is ~200 bytes.
 That is ~5 times worse compared to Opus on 'Application: VoIP' quality setting, but still well below [maximum safe UDP packet size](https://stackoverflow.com/questions/1098897/what-is-the-largest-safe-udp-packet-size-on-the-internet).
 So it's not an amazing compression, but it would technically work in production in real-time.